- What kind of advantages does membership of ESO bring?

 A: For more information about the opportunities available for collaborations, please see: Partnerships http://www.eso.org/public/outreach/partnerships.html.

 A: Please direct your subscription requests to firstname.lastname@example.org.
 Please include your name and address for new subscriptions.
 For more information, please see: The Messenger http://www.eso.org/sci/publications/messenger/.

 A: A list of scientific publications based on ESO data, as well as all the publications available in ESO's libraries can be found at: http://www.eso.org/sci/libraries/.

-A: Catch a Star was a very successful educational programme that ran from 2002 to 2008.
-Catch a Star 2011 is being run by the EAAE: http://www.eaae-astronomy.org/cas/.
+A: Catch a Star is a very successful educational programme.
+Catch a Star is run by the EAAE and the latest competition details are here: http://www.eaae-astronomy.org/catchastar/.

 A: Yes, for more information about the distribution of ESO and Hubble Space Telescope science data, please see: Science Archive http://www.eso.org/public/science/archive.html.

 A: The International Astronomical Union is the internationally recognised authority for naming celestial bodies and surface features on them.
 Names are not sold, but assigned according to internationally accepted rules.
 For more information on this topic, please see: http://www.iau.org/public/buying_star_names/.